hai-vr/documentation/docs/research/other/collision-effects.md

 ### Breaking objects from collisions are intentionally delayed

-On other clients, if receiving that specialized damage packet would have resulted in the health going from non-zero value to zero, then the breaking visual effect would be **intentionally delayed** until either of the following happens:
+On other clients, if receiving that specialized damage packet would have resulted in the health going from a non-zero value to zero, then the breaking visual effect would be **intentionally delayed** until any one of the following happens:
 - The rigidbody position reaches the position indicated within that specialized packet, or
 - A maximum time limit of 1 second since receiving that packet is reached, or
 - The object ends up damaged by any other reason than a collision, such as a bullet hitting it.